msabir10/Final_Project/README.md

 The Kaggle data set contained more than 30 fields and a large number of data points sufficient to fit the neural net or machine learning model.
 We also extracted data from the yfinance library and official Yahoo Finance API.
 Both contained a rich set of data points for stock fundamentals as well as historical data.

-Extracts from these data sets have been loaded into DataFrames in Jupyter Notebook, reviewed for missing and Null values, data types, descriptive statistics for each column, and any data anomalies.
+Extracts from these data sets have been loaded into Data Frames in Jupyter Notebook, reviewed for missing and Null values, data types, descriptive statistics for each column, and any data anomalies.

 At the conclusion of the data exploration, we established that the Kaggle data set does meet the requirements as the main data set for the project machine learning / deep learning training.